Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Distributed Channel Access Mechanism

 Subsequently,

 Similar to the proof of \cite[Theorem 1]{Mesquita:2012}, by Cauchy's root test, this series is convergent if

 and applying Gelfand's formula yields

-Hence, if \eqref{eq:stblty} holds for all $i\in\mathcal{N}$, the upper bound in \eqref{eq:normEP} exists which itself guarantees that $0<\varphi_i<\infty$ exists such that $\tr\left(\E\{P_{i,k|k}\}\right)<\varphi_i$ thus concluding the proof.} \end{proof} \TF{In case the closed form expression for $\mu_i(t)$ is known, Theorem~\ref{theorem:1} can readily be utilized to verify stability.
+Hence, if \eqref{eq:stblty} holds for all $i\in\mathcal{N}$, the upper bound in \eqref{eq:normEP} exists which itself guarantees that $0<\varphi_i<\infty$ exists such that $\tr\left(\E\{P_{i,k|k}\}\right)<\varphi_i$ thus concluding the proof. \end{proof} In case the closed form expression for $\mu_i(t)$ is known, Theorem~\ref{theorem:1} can readily be utilized to verify stability.
 In general, however, finding a closed form expression might not be possible as it is the case in Example~\ref{ex:stblty}.
-Nevertheless, as it will be demonstrated in Section~\ref{sec:numericals}, the \emph{p-series convergence} can be used in practice to determine stability within the same framework.}
+Nevertheless, as it will be demonstrated in Section~\ref{sec:numericals}, the \emph{p-series convergence test} can be used in practice to examine stability within the same framework.

-\begin{remark} It should be noted that although one of the transition probabilities in \eqref{eq:PrMarkov} is inevitably zero, all states can be reached with a non-zero probability.
+\begin{remark} It should be noted that although one of the transition probabilities in \eqref{eq:PrMarkov} is inevitably zero, all states can be reached with a nonzero probability.
 This is due to the fact that $h_i^t(X)$ is a monotonically increasing function of $t$ \cite[Lemma A.3]{Shi:2010}.
-More specifically, assume that for a given state $(m,l)$, the parameters are such that Subsystem $1$ sets the timer for a smaller duration and thus $a=0$.
+More specifically, assume that for a given state $(m,l)$, the parameters are such that Subsystem $1$ has a smaller timer which means that $a=0$.
 From \eqref{eq:PrMarkov} it follows that $\PR\left\{ (m+1,0) \left\vert \right. (m,l),a \right\} =0$.
-Nonetheless, there exists $l'>l$ such that CoIL of Subsystem $2$ for a state $(m,l')$ is large enough to result in a smaller timer value than Subsystem $1$, which leads to $a=1$ and thus $\PR\left\{ (m+1,0) \left\vert\right. (m,l'),a \right\} =q_2$. \end{remark}
+Nonetheless, there exists a state $(m,l')$ with $l'>l$ such that CoIL of Subsystem $2$ is large enough to result in a smaller timer value than Subsystem $1$.
+Therefore, in state $(m,l')$ the actions is $a=1$ and thus $\PR\left\{ (m+1,0) \left\vert\right. (m,l'),a \right\} =q_2$. \end{remark}